Cdub-63/IaaS_or_How_I_Learned_To_Stop_Worrying_And_Love_The_Cloud/Azure/Using Azure Web Apps with Containers, Linux, and Cloud Shell/Readme.md

 ![image](https://user-images.githubusercontent.com/44756128/113201762-83f63100-922f-11eb-93a1-7ca1e18a620a.png)

 The purpose of this lab was to gain experience using the Azure Cloud Shell to create App Service plans using Linux, and web apps that use Docker containers.
 In order to do that I will do the following implementations:

  - Create a Linux App Service plan, and a web app under that plan which uses Docker images on DockerHub and GitHub.

 Log into the Azure portal and open up "Cloud Shell" > Powershell.

-!!Use the following to create the linux Service plan:
+# Use the following to create the linux Service plan:

 $resourceGroup = az group list --query '[0].name' --output json

 $appServicePlan = 'Linux-App-ServicePlan'

 az appservice plan create -g $resourceGroup -n $appServicePlan --is-linux --number-of-workers 1 --sku B1

 OUTPUT:

 VERBOSE: Authenticating to Azure ...
 VERBOSE: Building your Azure drive ...
 PS /home/cloud> $resourceGroup = az group list --query '[0].name' --output json